 As mentioned above, at each reporting date, the Bank recognizes the Expected Credit Losses and measures the loss allowance for a financial instrument at an amount equal to the lifetime expected credit loss if the credit risk on that financial instrument has increased significantly since initial recognition.

-There was a minor impaired exposure, wherein specific allowances of CHF 50K was provided for during 2020.
+There was an impaired exposure by a private individual which was downgraded at the consideration of the bank, wherein specific allowances of \$\$0.08m was provided for during 2021.